pcesarperez/Modding-never-changes/Modding never changes.md

 We are getting serious here, because, at the end of the chapter, we will have a completely revamped weapon system in the game.
 As usual, Gopher has a fantastic video [covering weapon mods](https://www.youtube.com/watch?v=Vli2y7ZDUbo) (15:02), although not all of them.

 We are going to install [_Weapon Mod Kits_](http://www.nexusmods.com/fallout3/mods/3388/?)
 (WMK), [_Energy Visuals Enhanced_](http://www.nexusmods.com/fallout3/mods/8340/?)
 (EVE) and [_Rogue Hallow's Ironsights_](http://www.nexusmods.com/fallout3/mods/6938/?)
-(RH_ironsights), along with the corresponding Paradox Ignition merged patches.
+(RH_IronSights), along with the corresponding Paradox Ignition merged patches.
 This is going to throw a lot of files in our data folder, so, let's get started.

 1. Download the following WMK files with NMM:
 	* _Weapon Mod Kits_